Dentists have pandemic stress in patients with worn, cracked or broken teeth - ExBulletin

 The Canadian Dental Association website suggests consulting your dentist about bruxism and relaxation techniques to use during the day and before bedtime.

-“Practice stress-relieving activities such as staying active, yoga and meditation, deep breathing exercises, massage therapy, listening to music and bathing,” the website says.
+According to the website, practice stress-relieving activities such as physical activity, yoga and meditation, deep breathing exercises, massage therapy, listening to music and bathing.

 A nutritious diet and restrictions on caffeine and alcohol have also been proposed as ways to reduce stress and facilitate bruxism, the association says.